gluent/goe/docs/gcp_setup.md

 #### goe_bq_stg_role
 Note that the role grant is bound to the staging BigQuery dataset (which has the same name as the target dataset but with an "_load" suffix), no project wide access is granted.
-We use `bq` to grant the role because `gcloud` does not support these granular grants.
+The `bq` utility is used to grant the role because `gcloud` does not support these granular grants.

 Also note that the staging dataset must be created *before* executing these commands (see [Generating Dataset DDL](#generating-dataset-ddl) for details).
 ```